railsware/mailtrap-dotnet/docs/cookbook/configure.md

 Any of available approaches to configure `IOptions<MailtrapClientOptions>` in the DI container can be used and client will consume them.
 Meanwhile, library provides few handy shortcut extensions to simplify configuring Mailtrap API client in @Microsoft.Extensions.DependencyInjection.IServiceCollection.

-### Configuration by @Microsoft.Extensions.Configuration.IConfiguration abstraction
+### Configuration with @Microsoft.Extensions.Configuration.IConfiguration abstraction
 Hosting model supports a number of configuration providers out-of-the-box:
  - configuration files
  - environment variables